8base/Documentation/docs/projects/backend/getting-started-quick-start.md

 # Quick Start

-The goal of this quick-start is to get you up and running with 8base and a front-end framework you love, fast.
-Let's do it!
+The goal of this quick-start is to get you up and running with 8base and a front-end framework.

 This guide will introduce some basics of 8base workspaces and set up a starter app.
-It will help demonstrate key concepts of 8base, and maybe even kick-off your next awesome project 😊
+It will help demonstrate key concepts of 8base, and maybe even kick-off your next awesome project.

 ## 1. Start an 8base Account

 If you haven't already, create an 8base account.
-Click [this link](https://app.8base.com) to get started.
+Open [8base](https://app.8base.com) to get started.
 We'll send you a confirmation email if you signed up using an email and password.
 Either way, once your account is confirmed, 8base will redirect you to a default workspace.

-Voila!
-You're officially on 8base.

 ## 2. Setting up a Workspace